 Access to healthcare – UK Government assessment

-- Waiting times across many health services have increased considerably over the past decade.
-The percentage of patients in A&E that were admitted, transferred or discharged within four hours reached an all-time low of 69% at Type 1 A&E Departments in December 2019.
-Waiting times for cancer treatment, elective treatment, and diagnostic tests have also increased as well as cancelled operations and delayed transfers of care.
+- The number of people waiting to start hospital treatment in England reached record levels in July 2021, with waiting times across many health services increasing considerably over the past decade.
+The percentage of patients in A&E that were admitted, transferred or discharged within four hours reached an all-time low of 64% at ‘type 1’ A&E departments in September 2021.

-- Rising waiting times are in part due to increasing demand, with the NHS treating more people now than ever before, but long delays mean that more people are unable to access healthcare services when they need them.
+- Rising waiting times, prior to the COVID-19 pandemic, were in part due to increasing demand, but ongoing delays mean that more people are unable to access healthcare when they need it.

-- Before the pandemic, there were well-established inequalities in access to healthcare for different groups, including those with learning disabilities, refugees and asylum seekers, transgender people, Gypsies, Roma and Travellers and homeless people.
+- Before the pandemic, there were well-established inequalities in access to healthcare for different groups, including people with learning disabilities, refugees and people seeking asylum, transgender people, same-sex couples, ethnic minority groups, including Gypsies, Roma and Travellers, and homeless people.

 - Changes to the NHS charging policy in England have restricted access to healthcare for people refused asylum and other groups of migrants.

-- It is too early to review the impact of the NHS Long Term Plan, which includes proposals to improve access to health services and address health inequalities.
+- It is too early to review the impact of the NHS Long Term Plan, which includes proposals to improve access to health services.

 Read more about the UK and Welsh Governments’ actions on access to healthcare.